liyao001/BioQueue/README.md

 apt-get install python-pip
 ```
 ## 1. Download and setup the BioQueue project
-First of all, you will need to clone the project from github (Or you can download BioQueue by open [this link](https://bitbucket.org/li_yao/bioqueue/downloads/)).
+First of all, you will need to clone the project from Bitbucket (Or you can download BioQueue by open [this link](https://bitbucket.org/li_yao/bioqueue/downloads/)).
 ```
 git clone https://li_yao@bitbucket.org/li_yao/bioqueue.git
 ```